rolandyuwy/tp/docs/UserGuide.md

 ## Editing a food item

 The edit command edits the details of an existing food item in your food inventory.
-If an entry was incorrect, you can easily edit the entry, without deleting and re-adding the food item.
+If an entry is incorrect, you can easily edit the entry, without deleting and re-adding the food item.

 **Format:** `edit INDEX [d/DESCRIPTION] [p/PRIORITY] [q/QUANTITY] [e/EXPIRY DATE] [t/TAG]...`